 Music of Just Absolute Beauty~ Bobby Friction, BBC Asian Network

 Rekesh Chauhan is a British Indian pianist and composer.
-Having studied western classical music on both the guitar and piano from an early age he went on to train in Indian classical music under the tutelage of his father, Rajesh Chauhan.
+Having studied western classical music on both the guitar and piano from an early age he went on to train in Indian classical music.
+He is the recipient of the NIAA 2018 Young Musician of the Year award.

 His knack for amalgamating both eastern and western styles has brought him much recognition and glittering invites to appear in concerts all over: including, Royal Albert Hall, Birmingham's Symphony Hall, Southbank Centre (venues in Queen Elizabeth Hall and Royal Festival Hall), Sage Gateshead, Bridgewater Hall, Cadogan Hall and London's V&A museum to name just a handful of prestigious venues.
 Having begun his musical journey supporting artists including MOBO award-winning jazz pianist Zoe Rahman he went on to collaborate with Mercury Prize award-winner Talvin Singh OBE at Ronnie Scotts - within a few years he was a featured introducing artist on national BBC radio, performed with his own ensembles in arenas to over 60,000 people and scooped the Eastern Electronic Festival prize.
 With all of these feathers under his cap before reaching his twenties it is hardly surprising the young talent is today a highly sought after performer.